The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 - You owning the source code

-- Anything that isn't already on IMDA's spec sheet
+- Anything that isn't already on the IMDA solution spec sheet

 |---|---|---|